 3. Forgetting to add milk or cream.

 Dairy, like milk or cream, is a crucial component of frittatas.
-This is the ingredient that gives frittatas their signature light, fluffy, and super-luscious texture.
+This is the ingredient that gives frittatas their signature creamy, fluffy texture.
 Without this important addition, frittatas cook up flatter and a bit more dense.

 Follow this tip: After whisking the eggs together, be sure to whisk in some milk or cream.
 As a rule of thumb, use 1/4 cup of dairy for every six eggs.